LG’s CLOiD robot can fold laundry and serve food… very slowly

 Looking to keep your home clean without having to vacuum and mop every day, pick up dirt, the dinner your child threw on the floor or your furry friend’s endless pet hair?
 Join the club.
 Smart home gadgets have come a long way over the years, and that includes robot vacuums.
 With newer technology including voice controls, object detection and more automation features, investing in a robot vacuum cleaner makes more sense now than ever before.
 Some of the best robot vacuum cleaners even have mopping capabilities, roller brush options and self-emptying bases, too, and there are plenty that don't cost a fortune either.
 If you’re ready to adopt a less hands-on approach and let a robot vacuum cleaner do the hard work for you, consider our recommendations below.

-We recommend thinking first about the floors in your home: Do you have carpet throughout, or tile and hardwood floors, or a mix?
-Robots with stronger suction power will do a better job picking up dirt on carpets as they can get into the nooks and crannies more easily.
-Some machines have “max” modes as well, which ups suction power but also typically eats battery life faster than the “normal” floor cleaning mode.
+First and foremost, we recommend considering the floors in your home: Do you have carpet throughout, or tile and hardwood floors, or a mix?
+Robots with stronger suction power will do a better job picking up dirt on carpets as they can get into high piles more easily.
+Some machines have “max” modes as well, which ups suction power, but also typically eats battery life faster than the “normal” floor cleaning mode.

-As we explained in our budget guide, Wi-Fi connectivity is a key feature for most robot vacuums.
-Some of the affordable devices aren’t Wi-Fi connected, though, so it’s best to double check before you buy cheap.
+Wi-Fi connectivity is a key feature for most robot vacuums.
+Some of the affordable devices aren’t Wi-Fi connected, so it’s best to double check before you buy something on the low end of affordable.
 Wi-Fi lets a robot vacuum cleaner do things like communicate with a mobile app, which then allows you to control the device from your phone.

-Past a certain price threshold, you’ll find advanced perks like home mapping features, improved object detection and automatic dustbin disposal.
+Past a certain price threshold, you’ll find advanced perks like home mapping features and improved object detection.
 Home mapping is exactly what it sounds like: The vacuum uses sensors to map your home’s layout as it cleans, allowing you to send it to particular rooms or avoid no-go zones where you don’t want it to roam.

 Most robo-vacs have object detection, but some will be better than others at actually avoiding things like chair legs and children’s toys.
 High-end models even go so far as to promise obstacle avoidance to steer clear of things like pet poop that can potentially ruin your machine.

-Mopping capabilities are much more common now in robot vacuums than they were just five years ago.
-Machines with this feature have a water tank either built into the robot’s chassis, the auto-empty bin or as a separate piece that you swap in for the dustbin when you want to mop your floors.
+Mopping features are much more common now in robot vacuums than they were just five years ago.
+Machines that support this will have a water tank either built into the robot’s chassis, the auto-empty bin or as a separate piece that you swap in for the dustbin when you want to mop your floors.
 It makes the robo-vac more useful if you have hard floors in your home that you like to keep squeaky clean, but it does require more work on your part.

 Filling and emptying the reservoir remains a human’s job for the most part (except on the most expensive machines), as does adding cleaning solutions if the mopping robot comes with this feature to ensure it uses clean water for every cycle.